Tōgō Station: Lines

 The station is served by the Kagoshima Main Line and is located 50.7 km from the starting point of the line at Mojikō.

 Layout

-The station consists of two side platforms serving two tracks.
+The station consists of two side platforms serving two tracks, connected by an elevated station building.
+The station has a Midori no Madoguchi staffed ticket office.
 Two sidings branch off the main tracks.

-Adjacent stations
+Platforms

 History

 The station was opened by Japanese Government Railways (JGR) on 1 April 1913 as an added station on the existing Kagoshima Main Line track.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 5,158 passengers daily (boarding passengers only), and it ranked 38th among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 4144 passengers daily (boarding passengers only), and it ranked 38th among the busiest stations of JR Kyushu.

+Surrounding area

+The station is located on the west side of Munakata City.
+This station is the closest station to Munakata City Hall, but it is approximately 1.5 kilometers away from the station.